dotlang/language/doc/RFE.md

 Or use star:
 `import "github/apache/cassandra/v1.*.*"`
 star means in this place there will be one or more numbers.
 Choose the largest one.

+? - name of file (module) and dir (package) must include lowercase letters, numbers and underscore.